yunz-dev/2025-recruitment-technical-assessment/README.md

 See each of the subdirectories (`backend`, `frontend`, `chaos` `freerooms mobile`) for the relevant assessments.
 Please **carefully** read the submission instructions - if we are unable to access your solutions, we cannot consider them in the recruitment process.

+The backend and frontend task specifically if you are applying to the following ports
+* Bridges
+* Circles
+* Clusters
+* Freerooms (not for mobile)
+* Notangles
+* Structs
+* Unilective

 If you proceed to the interview stage, you may be questioned and asked to explain various aspects of your code.

 Please review [CHANGLOG.md](./CHANGLOG.md) for any notable changes to the technical assessment.